rheslip/DaisySP_Teensy/README.md

 AudioConnection patchCord2(synth,0,out,1);

-Teensy Audio processes 128 16 bit integer samples at a time and uses a dynamic pool of sample buffers which are passed between audio objects.
-This is memory and CPU efficient but can make coding audio objects quite complicated because of the dynamic sample buffer management.
+Teensy Audio processes 128 16 bit integer samples at a time and uses a pool of sample buffers which are passed between audio objects.
+This is memory and CPU efficient but can make coding audio objects quite complicated because of the sample buffer management.
 Every audio object has a callback function which processes blocks of samples approximately every 2.3 ms @ 44.1khz sample rate.

 In contrast, DaisySP processes one sample at a time using floating point and each function allocates its memory statically.
 Simple, but uses a lot of memory for things like reverbs and delays and its pretty CPU intensive.